jeosol/hello-world-docker/README.markdown

 ```
 git clone https://github.com/jeosol/hello-world-docker.git
 ```
-Then change to the **hello-world-docker** directory and issue one or both make commands above to build the repl- or executable-based images (see previous section).
-Please ensure that you have docker install and running for this to work correctly.
+Then change to the **hello-world-docker** directory and issue one or both make commands described above to build the repl- or executable-based images (see previous section).
+Please ensure that you have docker installed and running on your local machine.

 If there are any issues or problems, please file an issue.